GEM-benchmark/NL-Augmenter/README.md

 ```bash
 pytest -s --t=my_awesome_transformation
 ```
-[Optional] If you would like to evaluate your transformation against a common HuggingFace 🤗 model, we encourage you to call [evaluate.py](evaluation)
+(Optional) If you would like to evaluate your transformation against a common HuggingFace 🤗 model, we encourage you to check [evaluation](evaluation)

 **Code Styling** To standardized the code we use the [black](https://github.com/psf/black) code formatter which will run at the time of pre-commit.
 To use pre-commit hook, install `pre-commit` with `pip install pre-commit` (installed by default if you've followed the above instructions).